Seated Bodhisattva Avalokitesvara (Guanyin)

 About the work

-• To further explore the tenets of Buddhism, especially ideas of Enlightenment, have students contemplate the space in which this object would have been situated and used.
-In places of worship, Guanyin-Avalokitesvara often sits on a pedestal to the right of the Amitabha Buddha.
-While the Buddha is shown in Nirvana, or Heaven, Guanyin is casually seated in repose, touching the earth.
-Have students draw first a pedestal for this statue of the bodhisattva that conveys its fluid status between the spiritual and physical worlds.
-Second, have students either draw or describe what the frieze as a whole would look like?
-Who is on the Amitabha Buddha’s left side?
-How are the three figures thus depicted?
+There is a hierarchy of beings in Buddhism, and representations of buddhas and bodhisattvas generally suggest physical space and spiritual dimensions, as well as the relationships between the figures depicted.
+For example, in places of worship, Avalokitesvara often sits on a pedestal to the right of the Amitabha Buddha, the Buddha of Infinite Light.
+To further explore the principles of Buddhism, especially ideas of enlightenment, have students imagine this sculpture situated in its appropriate place within this typical ideal arrangement.
+While the Buddha is shown in nirvana, an ideal state without desire, Avalokitesvara is casually seated in repose, touching the earth.
+Have students first draw a platform for this statue of the bodhisattva that conveys its fluid status between the spiritual and physical worlds.
+Second, have students either draw or describe what the frieze as a whole would look like.